oss-review-toolkit/ort-governance/CHARTER.md

 A. LF Projects will hold title to all trade or service marks used by the Project (“Project Trademarks”), whether based on common law or registered rights.
 Project Trademarks will be transferred and assigned to LF Projects to hold on behalf of the Project.
 Any use of any Project Trademarks by Collaborators in the Project will be in accordance with the license from LF Projects and inure to the benefit of LF Projects.

-B. The Project will, as permitted and in accordance with such license from LF Projects, develop and own all Project code repositories and social media accounts, and domain name registrations created by the Project community.
+B. The Project will, as permitted and in accordance with such license from LF Projects, develop and own all Project code repositories and accounts on third party services (e.g. developer services, social media and domain name registrations) created by the Project community.

 C. Under no circumstances will LF Projects be expected or required to undertake any action on behalf of the Project that is inconsistent with the tax-exempt status or purpose, as applicable, of LFP, Inc. or LF Projects, LLC.